-- the ability of our board of directors to issue one or more series of preferred stock; - a classified board; - advance notice for nominations of directors by stockholders and for stockholders to include matters to be considered at our annual meetings; - certain limitations on convening special stockholder meetings; - limiting the persons who may call special meetings of stockholders; - limiting the ability of stockholders to act by written consent; and - our board of directors have the express authority to make, alter or repeal our Bylaws.
+- the ability of our board of directors to issue one or more series of preferred stock; - a classified board: - advance notice for nominations of directors by stockholders and for stockholders to include matters to be considered at our annual meetings; - certain limitations on convening special stockholder meetings; - limiting the persons who may call special meetings of stockholders; - limiting the ability of stockholders to act by written consent; and - our board of directors have the express authority to make, alter or repeal our Bylaws.

 These anti-takeover provisions could make it more difficult or frustrate or prevent a third party from acquiring us, even if the third party's offer may be considered beneficial by many of our stockholders.
-Additionally, the provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our board of directors, which is responsible for appointing the members of our management.
+Additionally, the provisions may frustrate or prevent any attempts by our stockholders to replace or remove its current management by making it more difficult for stockholders to replace members of our board of directors, which is responsible for appointing the members of its management.
 As a result, our stockholders may be limited in their ability to obtain a premium for their shares.
 These provisions could also discourage proxy contests and make it more difficult for you and other stockholders to elect directors of your choosing and to cause us to take other corporate actions you desire.
-See "Description of Securities We Are Offering."
+See "Description of Our Securities" filed as Exhibit 4.8 to this Annual Report on Form 10-K.